rahul-jangra/book-notes/java-concurrency-in-practice.markdown

     }
 }
 ```
-* The Java monitor pattern is useful when building classes from scratch or composing classes out of objects that are not thread-safe.
+* A monitor is an entity that has both lock and wait - ability.
+In Java any Object can serve as a monitor.
+The Java monitor pattern is useful when building classes from scratch or composing classes out of objects that are not thread-safe.
 ```
 @ThreadSafe
 public final class Counter {